-Five scenarios were presented in Bastrop's Comprehensive Plan (2016), presented on pages 2-7 through 2-9, which illustrate patterns of growth that can occur in Bastrop.
-The city and the community reviewed these to see to which degree any one of these hypothetical growth patterns has or is occurring as a result of private market forces, as well as public policies, investments, and regulation.
+Five scenarios were presented in the 2016 plan presented on pages 2-7 through 2-9 which illustrate patterns of growth that can occur in Bastrop.
+The city and the community reviewed these to see to which degree any one of these hypothetical arowth patterns has or is occurring as a result of private market forces, as well as public policies, investments, and regulation.